Norm inflation for a non-linear heat equation with Gaussian initial conditions: Introduction

 Consider now a family of non-negative numbers $\sigma^2 = \{\sigma^2(k)\}_{k\in\Z^d}$.
 We say that $\init$ \textit{carries the GFS with variances $\sigma^2$} if \begin{equ} \lim_{N\to\infty}\|X-X^N\| = 0 \quad \text{in probability} \end{equ} whenever $\{X_k\}_{k\in\Z^d}$ is a family of (complex) Gaussian random variables such that $\E|X_k|^2=\sigma^2(k)$ and $X^N \eqdef \sum_{|k|\leq N} X_k e^{\mbi\scal{k,\cdot}}$ is a real GFS for every $N\geq 1$ (see Definition~\ref{def:GFS}), and where $X$ is a real GFS. \begin{example} For $d=1$ and $\eta<-\frac12$, $\init\eqdef\CC^\eta$ carries the GFS with variances $\sigma^2\equiv 1$, which corresponds to white noise on $\T^1$ and which satisfies Assumption~\ref{assump:GFS}. \end{example}

 \begin{corollary} Suppose $\init$ carries the GFS with variances $\sigma^2= \{\sigma^2(k)\}_{k\in\Z^d}$ satisfying the bounds in Assumption~\ref{assump:GFS}.
 Suppose that the law of $X$ in~\eqref{eq:GFS_conv} has full support in $\init$.
-Then there is norm inflation for~\eqref{eq:PDE} at every point in $\hat\init$. \end{corollary} The proof of Corollary~\ref{cor:norm_inflation} is given at the end of Section~\ref{subsec:main_results}.
+Then there is norm inflation for~\eqref{eq:PDE} at every point in $\hat\init$. \end{corollary} The proof of Corollary~\ref{cor:norm_inflation} is given in Section~\ref{subsec:main_results}.
 We note that a simple criterion for the law of $X$ to have full support in $\init$ is that every $\sigma^2(k)>0$ and that the smooth functions are dense in $\init$ (see Remark~\ref{rem:full_support}).

 Note that the Besov space $\CC^{-1/2}=B^{-1/2}_{\infty,\infty}$ is an `endpoint' case since~\eqref{eq:PDE} is well-posed on $\CC^{\eta}$ for every $\eta>-\frac12$.
-In Proposition~\ref{prop:Besov_reg} below, we show that $\CC^{-1/2}$ carries a GFS with variances $\sigma^2$ satisfying the bounds in Assumption~\ref{assump:GFS}.
-Corollary~\ref{cor:norm_inflation}, together with Remark~\ref{rem:full_support} and Proposition~\ref{prop:Besov_reg}, therefore gives a probabilistic proof of the following result, which appears to be folklore. \begin{corollary} There is norm inflation for~\eqref{eq:PDE} at every point in $\CC^{-1/2}(\T^d,E)$. \end{corollary} We remark that $\CC^{-1}$ is the scaling critical space for~\eqref{eq:PDE}, so our results show ill-posedness above scaling criticality.
+In Proposition~\ref{prop:Besov_reg}\ref{pt:-1} below, we show that $\CC^{-1/2}$ carries a GFS with variances $\sigma^2$ satisfying the bounds in Assumption~\ref{assump:GFS}.
+Corollary~\ref{cor:norm_inflation}, together with Remark~\ref{rem:full_support} and Proposition~\ref{prop:Besov_reg}\ref{pt:-1}, therefore gives a probabilistic proof of the following result, which appears to be folklore. \begin{corollary} There is norm inflation for~\eqref{eq:PDE} at every point in $\CC^{-1/2}(\T^d,E)$. \end{corollary} We remark that $\CC^{-1}$ is the scaling critical space for~\eqref{eq:PDE}, so our results show ill-posedness above scaling criticality.
 Norm inflation of the same type as~\eqref{eq:norm_inflation} in $\CC^{-2/3}$ was shown for the cubic non-linear heat equation (NLH) $\partial_t u= \Delta u \pm u^3$ by the author and Oh--Wang~\cite{COW22} using a Fourier analytic approach taking its roots in~\cite{Iwabuchi_Ogawa_15, Oh17, Kishimoto19}.
 The method of~\cite{COW22} can likely be adapted to yield norm inflation for~\eqref{eq:PDE} in $\CC^{-1/2}$, and we expect that the methods of this article can similarly be adapted to show (probabilistic) norm inflation for the cubic NLH.
 We remark, however, that our method appears not to reach $B^{-1/2}_{\infty,q}$ for $q<\infty$ (see Proposition~\ref{prop:Besov_reg}\ref{pt:<-1}), while the method in~\cite{COW22} for the cubic NLH does extend to $B^{-2/3}_{\infty,q}$ for $q>3$.